kabojnk/aquatic-willis/README.md

 # Introduction

+**Disclaimer: If you're serious about doing something beyond a personal blog, please for the love of all that is holy don't ever, ever, EVER use WordPress.
+In fact, even if you're doing a personal blog don't use WordPress.
+You're polluting the web.**

 Aquatic Willis is a **workflow** for WordPress theme development and deployment.
 It is not a node module, it is not a framework, it is merely a glorified Gulpfile with some utility functionality added in.